Samsung Galaxy Fold review

-The Samsung Galaxy Fold is the most forward-thinking smartphone of 2019, fulfilling the promise of owning a foldable phone and becoming a head-turner whenever we tested it in public.
+The Samsung Galaxy Fold is the most forward-thinking smartphone of 2019, finally delivering on the promise of a foldable phone, and instantly proving a real head-turner out on the streets.
 And yet, it's still not something we can recommend to most people.

-Wherever we went with the Fold, everyone wanted to know what this thing was and how it worked.
-We demonstrated how it folds down to a 4.6-inch outer screen and unfolded out to a 7.3-inch inner mini-tablet display.
-It always amazed.
+Wherever we went with the Fold, people wanted to know what this thing was and how it worked.
+We demonstrated how it folds down to a 4.6-inch outer screen, and folds out out to become a 7.3-inch mini-tablet display – and it always amazed.

-But then the second wow-factor kicked: it's twice the price of today's best phone and – deal-breaker for most – it has a troubled durability track record.
+But then the second wow-factor kicks: it's twice the price of today's best smartphones, and on top of that it has a troubled track record with regard to durability, which could prove a deal-breaker for many potential buyers.

-It's true, Samsung did refine the Galaxy Fold over the course of a five month delay, reinforcing the points where it broke in the hands of early reviewers.
-But we're still in constant fear of pixel tearing or damaging the vulnerable plastic screen.
+Samsung has refined the Galaxy Fold over the course of a five-month delay to its launch, reinforcing the points where it broke in the hands of early reviewers.
+But we're still in constant fear of pixel tearing, or damaging the vulnerable plastic screen.

-Good news: the bendable screen of our Galaxy Fold review unit is as pristine as the day we unboxed it.
-It comes with a crease down the middle, but it's only visible when it catches glare.
-A bigger deal is the nearly imperceptible uneven refresh rate across the larger display: as you scroll pages, one side lags ever so slightly behind the other.
-You can't unsee it once you realize it's there.
+Good news: right now the bendable screen of our Galaxy Fold review unit is as pristine as the day we unboxed it a week ago.
+It comes with a crease down the middle, but this is only visible when it catches glare.
+A bigger deal is the uneven refresh rate across the larger display: as you scroll pages, one side lags ever so slightly behind the other – it's barely perceptible, but you can't unsee it once you realize it's there.

 The Galaxy Fold is the best example of why foldable is the future of smartphones.
 Its 7.3-inch screen is built for productivity.
 We multi-tasked with three apps open on a phone, as if this were a tablet.
 Editing photos is easier, gaming takes a gigantic leap, and showing someone a complicated spreadsheet is doable.

 Its folded size is satisfying for one reason: we loved carrying a small phone again.
-It'll go unappreciated in photos and the extensive bezel around the 4.6-inch screen makes it feel cramped.
-But hold this tall, chunky, yet extremely narrow phone in your hand and you'll swear glass phones aren't slippery after all.
+It'll go unappreciated in photos, and the extensive bezel around the 4.6-inch screen makes it feel cramped; but hold this tall, chunky, yet narrow phone in your hand and you'll swear glass phones aren't slippery after all.
 We felt confident one-handing it on busy streets.

-The Galaxy Fold inherits the power and cameras of the Galaxy S10 Plus, which is nice, but we missed some photo and video modes offered by the Note 10 Plus; the repercussions of a five-month delay.
-You also won't find an S Pen stylus tucked inside (which wouldn't be wise to use on a plastic screen anyway, but still).
+The Galaxy Fold inherits the power and cameras of the Galaxy S10 Plus, which is nice, but we missed some photo and video modes offered by the Note 10 Plus – that five-month delay means Samsung’s latest and most cutting-edge phone isn’t actually its most capable camera-wise.
+You also won't find an S Pen stylus tucked inside (which it wouldn't be wise to use on a plastic screen anyway, but still).

 Battery life was the toughest to judge.
-At 4,380mah, it's Samsung's biggest and lasted us a day-and-a-half.
-But it varied wildly based on how long we had that big screen open.
-We killed it in less than a day when we tried.
+At 4,380mAh, the battery here is Samsung's biggest, and lasted us a day-and-a-half.
+But battery life varied wildly based on how long we had that big screen open – we killed it in less than a day when we tried.

-The Samsung Galaxy Fold feels like the biggest sensation since the original iPhone.
-And, really, that's the only reason to take a $2,000 risk on it.
-This phone is strictly for early adopters with money to burn and a penchant to impress.
-It'll end up in a drawer with Google Glass and other gadgets ahead of their time.
+The Samsung Galaxy Fold feels like the biggest sensation since the original iPhone – and, really, that's the only reason to take a $2,000 risk on it.
+This phone is strictly for early adopters with money to burn and a penchant for impressing, and it'll end up in a drawer with Google Glass and other gadgets ahead of their time.
 Everyone else should wait for something cheaper, better, and more durable in a few months.

 Samsung Galaxy Fold release date and price